 Short-term Care: Rehospitalizations

 In Farmington Village, 14.44 Percentage of Residents Rehospitalized

 This is the number of times residents are rehospitalized per 1,000 days of short-term care.
 There is typically a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

 This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
 Avoiding emergency medical situations is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term care patients that saw functional improvements.
+This is a measure of the percentage of short-term patients who saw functional improvements.